 Compensation

-The compensation for auditors is based on the received payment by a project which ultimately depends on the codebase's size, complexity, and programming language.
-On average, three auditors participate in an audit (+1 smart contract triager being paid by the AuditOne treasury).
-For example, we assume a project is quoted 12,000€ for 2,500 nSLOC.
+The compensation for auditors is based on the payment received by a project, which ultimately depends on the codebase's size, complexity, and programming language.

-9,000€ (75%) of the payment is allocated to the auditors.
-3,000€ (25%) is allocated to the treasury of AuditOne (used for operations, development, marketing, and sales).
-4,500€ (50%) of the payment (37.5% of the total) is the base salary for the auditors.
-4,500€ (50%) will be used as bounty distributed as follows:
+13,125€ (75%) of the payment is allocated to the auditors.
+4,375€ (25%) is allocated to the treasury of AuditOne (used for operations, development, marketing, and sales).

-High issues
+High (& Critical) issues pot

-Medium issues
+Medium issues pot

 0.3

-Low issues / QA
+Low issues / QA pot

 The bounties will be awarded and split between all the auditors that find high/medium/low issues.
 If we assume that the following issues were identified and validated: 1 H, 3 M, and 8 L. The auditor who found 1 H, 1 M, and 1 L would receive the following: